Akihira77/GIGIH-Final-Project/readme.md

 ### **POST /videos/thumbnails/:videoId**

-Creates a new thumbnail image for the specified Video if the Video Thumbnail object for the specified Video already exists then add the thumbnail images in _urlImage_ array
+Creates a new thumbnail image for the specified Video it can be an url or file

 - **URL Params**
   _Required:_ `videoId=[string]`